ghoshdaipayan/-QuickRead-Docker-Kubernetes/README.md

 # DOCKER
-A quick guide on docker
+A quick guide on Docker

 # Check installed version
 ```bash